Code-Institute-Submissions/wakey001-Endless-Rock-Paper-Scissors_FebResub/readme.md

 #### Existing Features

+##### Main Images

+The images I have used were borrowed from google images and cropped and flipped in paint to create negatives of each other.
+I chose these hand guestures over the actutual physical images as imo its makes the game more fun and silly which is what it is really , a simple game that can be played with hands too.

 ##### Game Area
-For the game area I have decided to have apposing images .
-One for the computer and one for user/player Above the corresponding area is a scoreboard which goes up accordingly depending who wins.
+For the game area I have decided to have apposing images as I feel this gives the game an arcade like vs feel .
+ One side for the computer and one for user/player and above this corresponding area is a scoreboard which goes up accordingly depending who wins.
-This is done by having two divs next to each other in an inline-block with an image inside the div.

 ##### Footer
 For the footer i have decided to show a brief description of the rules .
-This is a black border-box ,with a width of 100%
+This is a black border-box with a width of 100% and text aligned centraly and in white to stand out .

 ##### Features To Be Implemented
+ In the future I wish to add lizard and spock to the game as well as updating the styling to perhaps more of a simple styling as apposed to the arcade like layout of this one.

 #### Bugs

 * ##### Bug

 * ##### Fix